• Skip to primary navigation

 I like using the ice-dying technique because the results look more organic and galaxy-like.
 It basically has the same effect as watercolor does on paper.
 This method also allows for more color variations than the normal tie-dye technique.

 When using this technique, powdered fabric dye or all-purpose dye is the best for ice-dying.
 You can mix the dye powder with water or leave it in its powdered form.
-I'm going to be using Tulip Tie-Dye from my local Joann store.
+I'm going to be using Tulip Tie-Dye from my local craft store.

 What Materials Can I Tie Dye?